How to build garden steps

 - Pour your foundation to serve as a base for your first riser.

 - If you’re wondering how deep the foundation of your garden steps should be, digging at around 5 inches should be sufficient.
 Be sure to dig back 4 inches behind the riser so you have enough space to work.

 It’s important to build a solid foundation for your garden steps.
 Aside from concrete, you'll also be needing some hardcore.

-You can buy hardcore from your local gardening or landscaping supply shop.
+You can purchase hardcore at your local gardening or landscaping supply shop.

 - Fill in your trench with hardcore and flatten it out with an earth rammer or the back of your shovel.

-- Pour over the concrete onto your trench and ensure it’s level.
+- Pour over the concrete onto your trench and ensure that it is perfectly level.